tickets2themoon/ICTFVG/README.md

 **ATRs in Impulse Move** : The number of ATRs in a single bar to be considered an "Impulse" move.
 Defaults to 1.1.

+**Minimum FVG Size (Points)** : Filter FVGs based on gap size

+**Display Consequent Encroachment Line** : FVG mid-point line

 **Display / hide filled FVGs**: Display or hide FVGs that are considered filled.

 **FVG fill condition options**
 - Pierce through (FVG is marked filled if price _pierces_ through, and not necessarily _close_ through)
 - Close through (FVG is marked filled only if price _closes_ through)

+## Detect FVGs in multiple underlying bar types
+FVGs can be detected in configurable multiple underlying bar types, irrespective of what the chart's data series is.
+For instance, you can display 15 minute FVGs on an hourly chart, or display 5 minute FVGs on a 1 minute chart, and so on.

+Supported underlying Data Series Types:
+- Tick
+- Volume
+- Second
+- Minute
+- Day
+- Week
+- Month
+- Year
+- Volumetric